Sagar2366/LearnWithSagar/CKA/9_authentication_in_kubernetes.md

 # Controlling access to Kubernetes API:
-Users interact with the Kubernetes API through kubectl, client libraries, or by directly making REST requests.
+- Users interact with the Kubernetes API through kubectl, client libraries, or by directly making REST requests.
-Both human users and Kubernetes service accounts can be granted access to the API.
+- Both human users and Kubernetes service accounts can be granted access to the API.
-When a request is made to the API, it undergoes a series of stages for processing, such as authentication, authorization, admission control, and finally, the execution of the request if all checks are passed.
+- When a request is made to the API, it undergoes a series of stages for processing, such as:
+  1. Authentication
+  2. Authorization
+  3. Admission control, and finally, the execution of the request if all checks are passed.
 This structured approach ensures that only authorized requests are processed, maintaining the security and integrity of the Kubernetes cluster.

 ![access-control-overview](https://github.com/user-attachments/assets/9d310cea-e7d3-4ba9-91ec-26a833220d34)